transparency-dev/tessera/storage/aws/README.md

 ## Transactional storage

 The transactional storage is implemented with Aurora MySQL, and uses a schema with the following tables:

-### `Tessera`
-This table is used to identify the current schema version.
+   * `Tessera`: This table is used to identify the current schema version.

-### `SeqCoord`
-A table with a single row which is used to keep track of the next assignable sequence number.
+   * `SeqCoord`: A table with a single row which is used to keep track of the next assignable sequence number.

-### `Seq`
-This holds batches of entries keyed by the sequence number assigned to the first entry in the batch.
+   * `Seq`: This holds batches of entries keyed by the sequence number assigned to the first entry in the batch.

-### `IntCoord`
-This table is used to coordinate integration of sequenced batches in the `Seq` table, and keep track of the current tree state.
+   * `IntCoord`: This table is used to coordinate integration of sequenced batches in the `Seq` table, and keeps track of the current tree state.

-### `PubCoord`
-This table is used to coordinate publication of new checkpoints, ensuring that checkpoints are not published more frequently than configured.
+   * `PubCoord`: This table is used to coordinate publication of new checkpoints, ensuring that checkpoints are not published more frequently than configured.

-### `GCCoord`
-This table is used to coordinate garbage collection of partial tiles and entry bundles which have been made obsolete by the continued growth of the log.
+   * `GCCoord`: This table is used to coordinate garbage collection of partial tiles and entry bundles which have been made obsolete by the continued growth of the log.

 ## Life of a leaf